Sorry, you need to enable JavaScript to visit this website.

 50 %

-The Nestlé model brings regenerative agriculture to life through five pillars: biodiversity, water security and quality; soil health; diverse cropping systems and livestock integration; collective and landscape action.
+The model described in our Nestlé Agriculture Framework (pdf, 19Mb) brings regenerative agriculture to life through five pillars: biodiversity; water; soil health; diverse cropping systems and livestock integration, and collective and landscape action.

-Ecosystems that exist in this kind of natural equilibrium can also enhance farmers’ livelihoods and improve their resilience to climate change.
-In the farms and landscapes we source from, Nestlé is supporting farmers by providing shade and fruit trees that provide protection for crops.
+Ecosystems that exist in equilibrium can also enhance farmers’ resilience to climate change.
+In farms and landscapes which part of our supply chains according to our mappings, Nestlé is supporting farmers by providing shade and fruit trees that provide protection for crops.

 Field with flowers and trees in the background

-A more strategic approach to irrigation – from sprinkler, to drip and sub-service irrigation – minimizes water evaporation compared to surface irrigation.
+A more strategic approach to irrigation – from sprinkler, to drip and sub-service irrigation – better manages water evaporation compared to surface irrigation.
 Digital technology is also helping farms understand when land requires water, which can prevent over-use.

-We also aim to reduce chemical farm inputs and optimize organic fertilization and biological pest control to reduce run-off.
+We also promote the adoption of regenerative agriculture practices that aim to reduce chemical farm inputs and optimize organic fertilization and biological pest control to reduce run-off and potential negative impacts on water quality.

 Water in river

 In Côte d’Ivoire, our income accelerator program is enabling cocoa farming families to raise their incomes, keep children in school and benefit the local environment.
-Working with smallholder farmers to build skills and knowledge, they are using techniques to improve the quality of the local soils while developing new revenue streams by growing a wider variety of crops.
+Working with smallholder farmers to build skills and knowledge, they are using techniques that help improve the quality of soils while developing new revenue streams by growing a wider variety of crops.
+We also help farmers by giving them access to novel techniques to get more yield from cocoa fruit, such as leveraging underused parts of the cocoa pod (the pulp and placenta) to produce chocolate flakes – unlocking more value from each fruit.
+This helps farmers get more yield, as well as value, from their cocoa harvests.

 In Indonesia, we are piloting a weather insurance program for more than 800 smallholder coffee farmers that supply coffee to the Nescafé brand.
 The insurance scheme, in collaboration with Blue Marble, a specialist in climate insurance, provides financial protection to help farmers cope with unpredictable weather patterns of rainfall and severe drought.